KBetz1597/London_Underground_Accessiblity_Network_and_Data/data/README.md

 - Accessibility is treated as a static property
 - Network edges represent connectivity only and do not include travel time or service frequency
 - Income and population data are linked through geographic aggregation and may not align exactly with individual station locations

+## Licensing

+The datasets in this directory are derived from publicly available sources.

+- Transit data: Transport for London (TfL) open data (Open Government Licence)
+- Socioeconomic data: UK public datasets (Open Government Licence or similar)

+Users must comply with the original data licenses and provide appropriate attribution.

+Any derived datasets (e.g., accessibility network) reflect transformations applied in this repository but remain subject to the terms of the original data sources.